utkarshcmu/grafana.org/content/blog/2018-03-30-timeshift-ep38.md

 +++

 ### Welcome to TimeShift
-We have an abridge version of timeShift this week due to the long holiday weekend.
+We have an abridged version of timeShift this week due to the long holiday weekend.
 Earlier this week we released **Grafana v5.0.4** which includes fixes for alerting, snapshots, starting Grafana on K8s and more.
 See the section below for specific bug fixes.
 Enjoy this issue and we'll see you next week!
 <br />
 <hr />